USAFrenzy/HomeLab/Proxmox/References/Initial_Set_Up_For_Kubernetes_Cluster/Initial_Kubernetes_Setup.md

   - ```192.168.3.10 k8s-master-02```
   - ```192.168.3.11 k8s-master-03```
   - Therefore, the ```hosts``` file of each and every node will also include those entries
-  - This is neccessary to allow the cluster to resolve host names and addresses
+  - This is necessary to allow the cluster to resolve host names and addresses
 - Next, since this lab's setup uses ```cloud-init```, we need to modify another file to keep the cloud config from overwriting these additions
 - Run "```nano /etc/cloud/cloud.cfg```"
   - Comment out "```update_etc_hosts```"